-FCH will work in partnership with the Borough Council of Kings Lynn and West Norfolk and other support providers where necessary, to access additional funding and support to ensure tenants' needs are met.
+FCH will work in partnership with the Local Home Improvement Agency and other support providers where necessary, to access additional funding and support to ensure tenants' needs are met.

 Where tenants can fund the adaptation themselves or has access to funding from a third party, these applications will be treated as a 'request for landlords' permission'.